-Vitamins are micro nutrients, involved in building and repairing the damaged tissues in order to control body process.
+Vitamins are micronutrients, involved in building and repairing the damaged tissues in order to control body processes.

 Overview of Vitamin D

-Vitamins are the organic compound which helps in performing biological functions of a living organism.
-It is a vital nutrient that should be included in our daily diet in a required quantity.
-Vitamins are referred as an organic compound because our body cannot synthesize them
+Vitamins are the organic compounds which helps in performing biological functions of a living organism.
+It is a vital nutrient that should be included in our daily diet in the required quantity.
+Vitamins are referred to as an organic compounds because our body cannot synthesize them

 Vitamin D Deficiency diseases arises when the body does not get enough of this vitamin.
-This could either be due to a lack of vitamin D in the diet, not getting enough sunlight and even having a dark skin.
-(This is because high levels of melanin in the skin reduce the ability to synthesize vitamin D)
+This could either be due to a lack of vitamin D in the diet, not getting enough sunlight and even having dark skin (this is because high levels of melanin in the skin reduce the ability to synthesize vitamin D)

 An English biochemist “Sir Frederick Gowland Hopkins” in the year 1929 was awarded the Nobel Prize for the discovery of vitamins.
-Vitamine is a Greek word – “vita”- life and “amine”- refers to the compound found in thiamine, which was isolated from husks of rice and in future, it was shortened to vitamin.
-Later in the year 1915 two scientists named “McCollum” and “Davis” introduced the use of vitamin.
+Vitamine is a Greek word – “vita”- life and “amine”- refers to the compound found in thiamine, which was isolated from the husks of rice and in the future, it was shortened to vitamin.
+Later, two scientists named “McCollum” and “Davis” introduced the use of vitamin.

-Fish, beef, cod liver oil, egg yolk, liver, chicken breast, milk, yogurt and cereals are the good sources of vitamin D. Calcium rich foos can also improve the Being exposed to the sun for about 15-20 minutes a day is a best source to vitamin D to keep our bones strong and healthy.
+Fish, beef, cod liver oil, egg yolk, liver, chicken breast, milk, yogurt and cereals are good sources of vitamin D. Calcium-rich foods can also help.
+Exposure to the sun for about 15-20 minutes a day is the best source of vitamin D to keep our bones strong and healthy.